 While network providers have got a little better in recent years, chances are the default router delivered from your supplier isn't going to be top-shelf.
 It's going to have limited range, stability and performance and, simply put, that is where investing in one of the best wireless routers of 2023 comes in.

-Whether you're after the best gaming router or the best router for 4K video streaming, upgrading your home hardware can make a big difference to your internet speeds and stability.
-Even if you have one of the best laptops around, if you don't have one of the very best wireless routers in the business installed at home, then you run the risk of missing out on features and functionality that you might need – not to mention improved Wi-Fi coverage.
+Whether you're after the best gaming router or the best router for 4K video streaming, upgrading your home WiFi hardware can make a big difference to your internet speeds and stability.
+Even if you have one of the best laptops around, if you don't have one of the very best wireless routers installed in your home then you run the risk of missing out on features and functionality that you might need – not to mention improved Wi-Fi coverage.

-Where a new router can help is in getting that wireless signal faster even as it gets further away from your router, and managing device loads more intelligently.
-Just like the best mesh networks, best SSDs and best webcams, a higher quality router can elevate your entire computing experience.
+Where a new router can help, though, is in getting that wireless signal faster even as it gets further away from your router, making sure that WiFi signal is more stable, and managing device loads more intelligently.
+Just like the best mesh networks, best SSDs and best webcams, a higher-quality router can elevate your entire computing experience.

 If you don't mind the looks of the Archer AX11000 from TP-Link, and you can stomach the price, then we reckon this is just about the best wireless router upgrade out there.
 If you're going to buy a new router then you might as well go all in on the idea, and the TP-Link Archer AX11000 is simply packed with features and performance to improve your network.